-Join Professor John Camm and Dr Stuart Connolly in their discussion of the new interim results from the ANNEXA-4 trial, a publication update to Dr Connolly’s study: Andexanet Alfa for Acute Major Bleeding Associated with Factor Xa Inhibitors.
+Join Professor John Camm and Dr Stuart Connolly in their discussion of the new interim analysis of the ongoing ANNEXA-4 study: Andexanet Alfa in Factor Xa Inhibitor-Associated Acute Major Bleeding, presented at ACC.18 (67th Annual Scientific Session and Expo) in Orlando, Florida.

 The ANNEXA-4 trial is an ongoing, multicenter, prospective, open-label, single-group study of andexanet in patients with acute major bleeding.
 The original study published results from 67 patients.
 This 30-minute journal club will explore the insights and impact of the recent interim results of the ANNEXA-4 trial presented at ACC 2018 as an update to the published study ‘Andexanet Alfa for Acute Major Bleeding Associated with Factor Xa Inhibitors’.